open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

      message: string(Message)
     }

-### 3.3.7 Participant Starts Publishing a WebRTC Stream to Room
+### 3.3.7 Participant Starts Publishing a Stream to Room
 **RequestName**: “publish”<br>

 **RequestData**: The PublicationRequest object with following definition: